 If you remember something that needs to be done while you’re up with your main task (as it happens so commonly) note that down in your ‘distraction list’ and come back to it after finishing your task.

 A book I would like to mention here is, ‘One Thing’ by Garry Keller.
 It’s highly recommended if you want to cut down on distraction and bring your focus to your One thing.

 9. Utilise your waiting time and commute time

 Next, if you still find yourself short of time to get certain things done, perhaps you can utilise your waiting time and your commute times.

-I keep certain articles and blog posts I want to read ready in my reading list, YouTube videos saved for later, so I can easily find them while waiting some where.
+I keep certain articles and blog posts I want to read ready in my reading list, and podcasts saved for later, so I can easily find them while waiting somewhere.

 This way you can utilise these times to make time for certain tasks.